 The Subaru XV range largely mirrors that of the Impreza, down to a naturally-aspirated 2.0-litre four-cylinder engine under the bonnet.
 It does, however, have a unique model: like the larger Forester, it offers a hybrid four-cylinder powertrain.

 The Subaru XV is built in Japan and is then shipped to Australia.

 The 2021 Subaru XV has a braked towing capacity from 1250kg to 1400kg depending on the variant and an unbraked towing capacity of 650kg.

 Subaru suggests that owners service their Subaru XV every 12 months or 12,000km, whichever comes first.

 The Subaru XV has a five star ANCAP safety rating out of five.

-The variants of the 2020 Subaru XV use Unleaded Petrol or Unleaded Petrol/electric.
+The variants of the 2021 Subaru XV use Premium Unleaded Petrol or Premium Unleaded/electric.